 HONDURAS: Gangs are very active in several of the communities we serve.
 Please pray for the safety of our staff and that children in our programs find sanctuary at the centers.
 Siblings and parents can also use prayer that they stay out of reach of the gangs and provide positive, stable role models for the kids.

 Thank you, as always, for joining us in prayer for the sake of the kids.

-Mission of Mercy is all about changing the lives of children.
+One Child Matters is all about changing the lives of children.
 Through sponsorship, many of you are standing up for the least of these, making sure they know they matter in the eyes of God.

 We know our God is a redeemer, the God who both sees and uses the lowly to confound the ways of the world.
 And we see God’s hand powerfully in the ministry of the New Life Home in Nairobi, Kenya.